JasonJiang42/JasonJiang42.github.io/_pages/about.md

   - /about.html
 ---

 I'm a PhD graduate from the University of Hong Kong.
-My research interests include antimicrobial resistance, horizontal gene transfer, One Health, microbial genomics, and Outbreak investigation.
+My research interests include antimicrobial resistance, horizontal gene transfer, One Health, microbial genomics, and outbreak investigation.

-I'm very fortunate to be advised by [Prof. Ho Pak Leung](https://scholar.google.com.hk/citations?user=0FWUuOkAAAAJ&hl=en) and [Dr. Huiluo Cao](https://scholar.google.com/citations?user=AP7KbY0AAAAJ&hl=en) from department of Microbiology.
+I'm very fortunate to be advised by [Prof. Ho Pak Leung](https://scholar.google.com.hk/citations?user=0FWUuOkAAAAJ&hl=en) and [Dr. Huiluo Cao](https://scholar.google.com/citations?user=AP7KbY0AAAAJ&hl=en) from the Department of Microbiology.

-I'm always happy to hear from researchers with an interest in microbial genomics or other research themes related to our work.
-Please reach out via email: jason17@connect.hku.hk.

 Education
 ======